TheCleverDire/Resource-Pack-CC/README.md

 # Resource-Pack-CC
-The official texture pack for Classicube server, based on modified version of the former BeachFB texture pack.
+The official texture pack for Classicube server, based on modified version of the BeachFB texture pack.